 During my exchange, I had the privilege of travelling solo to many different states across Europe and even to a small segment of Africa and Asia.
 While engaging in all these travels, I had the chance to talk to people who left me with a deep impression.
-Here are the 10 most interesting people that I came across during my solo travels.
+Here are the 10 most interesting people that I came across during my family travels thanks to a vehicle I got from the off road camper trailers store.

 1. “I can’t speak.
 I travel by sign-language and I have done it for 72 countries myself.”